"Dec. 14, 2012 -- Drinking a glass of beet juice may have an immediate impact on lowering blood pressure, according to a new study.

 Other adverse events included diarrhea, jaw pain, edema, vasodilatation and nausea, and these are generally considered to be related to the pharmacologic effects of Remodulin, whether administered subcutaneously or intravenously.

-Adverse Events during Chronic Dosing
+Adverse Reactions during Chronic Dosing

-Table 3: Adverse Events in Controlled 12-Week Studies
+Table 4: Adverse Reactions in Controlled 12-Week

 Percent of Patients